zspencer/www.zeespencer.com/_posts/2013-11-09-structure-and-space.md

 > As we shape our society, it also shapes us.

-I propose the following two notions which shape society:
+It's possible the following are which shape society:

 1. Space - The opportunities/lack of opportunities to exercise
    [agency](http://www.zeespencer.com/articles/agency-society-and-invention/).